-102 - Beginning French, German, or Spanish continues basic vocabulary, pronunciation and elementary grammar.
+GE 102 - Beginning German II continues basic vocabulary, pronunciation and elementary grammar.
 Practice of different structures using various pattern drills.
 Language of communication is German.
 The intent of the curriculum is not to make students proficient in German.
 Students may need to take additional classes elsewhere to gain the proficiency required for placement.

 Tschirner, E. & Nikolai, B. (2017).
 Kontakte: Introductory German (8th ed.).
 New York: McGraw Hill.
+Additional Reading and Supplemental Texts: